avramandrei/UPB-FinCausal-2020-Task-1/README.md

 Ensemble | - | - | - | **97.53** | **97.59** | **97.55** |

 ## Cite
-Please consider citing the following [paper](https://www.aclweb.org/anthology/2020.fnp-1.8.pdf) as a thank you to the authors:
+If you are using this repository, please consider citing the following [paper](https://www.aclweb.org/anthology/2020.fnp-1.8.pdf) as a thank you to the authors:
 ```
 @inproceedings{ionescu-etal-2020-upb,
     title = "{UPB} at {F}in{C}ausal-2020, Tasks 1 {\&} 2: Causality Analysis in Financial Documents using Pretrained Language Models",